Basic SEO FAQs

 Yes, they can.
-A keyword can a be a series of words, such as a question or phrase.
+A keyword can be a series of words, such as a question or phrase.
 Sometimes, people call them 'keyphrases'.

 You may also hear the term 'long tail keyword'.
-This is a phrase which is more specific than single word 'keywords'.
+This is a phrase more specific than single word 'keywords'.
 To illustrate the difference between a keyword and a 'long tail keyword', here is an example:

 - 'Horses' is a keyword.
 It is a general word contained in many sentences.

 - However, a 'long tail keyword' version is 'can horses breathe through their mouths?'